 Offering live chat support on your website allows for more collaboration behind the scenes.

 Experienced agents can effectively mentor new hires by “whispering” answers to them as they chat with customers.
 Other effective tools can help with customer communications as well as agent training.

 When it comes to customer service agent interactions, ensure that the agents review all available history the customer had with the company.
 This includes past calls, chats, and issues that came up.
 Knowing everything about your customers aids personalization, one of the important customer experience strategies we discussed above.

 Trust and authenticity never go out of style.
 Companies of any size can learn some lessons from mom-and-pop small businesses.
-Especially when it comes to carrying deeply about customers and delivering on promises.
+Especially when it comes to caring deeply about customers and delivering on promises.

 Every package that arrives on time or product that works as intended reinforces your customers’ trust in you.

 Customers don’t want you to promise them the moon.
-At each customer’s couchpoint, they want you to deliver what you promised on time and with a smile.
+At each customer’s touchpoint, they want you to deliver what you promised on time and with a smile.

 Here are some statistics (from CustomerThink):